shilpab2018/QA2018/README.md

 # QA2018
 Shilpa Bhowmick
-Use Eclipse to run the code with help of selenium.WebDriver and selenium chromedriver import Platform limitation - Maven is used as build automation tool.
+attached file with xpath & method for the use case automation Use Eclipse to run the code with help of selenium.WebDriver and selenium chromedriver import Platform limitation - Maven is used as build automation tool.
 Dependencies - Browser drivers, Selenium webdriver, Maven, Java